 The best way to use your phone is to have your service provider unlock it and then purchase a SIM chip once you arrive in Japan.
 Then your phone will work on the local network.
 If you can't unlock your phone, then consider an international plan, renting a phone, or simply using WiFi networks when they are available.

 Japan has the US/ North America style plugs (A&B) with either two flat prongs or two flat and one round prongs and runs on 100v power.
 If you are traveling from Europe, you will need plug adapters.

 What are the toilets like in Japan?

-Japan is a very developed country, and you will find a mix of squat and bowl toilets, but mostly bowl toilets in the hotels and ships where you will be staying.
-Bring your own toilet paper just to be safe and never flush it - rather, put it in the waste basket next to the toilet.
+Japan is a very developed country, and you will find a mix of squat and bowl toilets, but mostly bowl toilets in the hotels and shops where you will be staying.
+Bring your own toilet paper just to be safe and never flush it - rather, put it in the wastebasket next to the toilet.